topcoder-platform/u-bahn-api/README.md

 1. Follow *Configuration* section to update config values, like database, etc ..
 2. Goto *UBahn-api*, run `npm i` and `npm run lint`
-3. Import mock data, `node scripts/db/genData.js`, this will gen some data for test (if you need this)
+3. Run the migrations - `npm run migrations up`.
+This will create the database, the tables and insert mock data into the database.
+You will then run `npm run migrate-db-to-es` to migrate the data to elasticsearch from the database
 4. Startup server `node app.js` or `npm run start`

-## Working with mock data
+## Migrations

-You can use the scripts `npm run migrations up` (and `npm run migrations down`) to insert mock data (and delete mock data respectively).
-The data is inserted into Postgres and Elasticsearch.
-You need to setup the configurations beforehand and also start the elasticsearch instance before you run these scripts.
-You can run the script `npm run migrate-db-to-es` to dump data in db into es.
+Migrations are located under the `./scripts/db/` folder.
+Run `npm run migrations up` and `npm run migrations down` to execute the migrations or remove the earlier ones

 ## Local Deployment with Docker